tldr-pages/tldr/pages/common/firefox.md

 `firefox --safe-mode`

-- Headlessly take a screenshot of a web page:
+- Take a screenshot of a web page in headless mode:

 `firefox --headless --screenshot {{path/to/output_file.png}}  {{https://example.com/}}`